Derrickdong/IT-logger/README.md

 ![Image of the project](https://github.com/Derrickdong/IT-logger/blob/master/Capture.PNG)

-## To Start
-You have to install concurrently (You could use 'npm install -g concurrently' to install it globally) And then type 'npm run dev' to start the application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm run dev`
+Run the application

+You have to install concurrently (You could use 'npm install -g concurrently' to install it globally) And then type 'npm run dev' to start the application.

 ### `npm start`